Gogistics/prj2016TWElection/README_MONGODB_REPLICATED_SHARD_CLUSTER.md

 check if the containers running properly
 > docker ps

-access container of the primary set
+access the container of the primary set
 > docker exec -it replica_set_0_primary bash

-configure replica set
+configure the replica set

 > mongo